Photo of Noble Park train station with giant letters 'NPK' standing outside

 Noble Park Community Centre’s programs were expanded to increase participation and social connection within the local community.
 Programs included capacity-building art and gardening workshops, pop-up outdoor events, art exhibitions for public enjoyment, an Artist in Residencies opportunity, and the development and delivery of indoor Family Fun Days for people of all ages and abilities.
 A social media campaign supported the program of activities.

-The Suburban Revitalisation program provided $46,000 in funding for the project, which was delivered in partnership with the Noble Park Community Centre and completed in mid-2022.
+The Suburban Revitalisation program provided $46,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with the Noble Park Community Centre.

 The Noble Park Revitalisation Board contributed $50,000 to support the development of a business plan for the next five years of the Noble Park Community Centre (NPCC).